AllAboutXAI/AllAboutXAI.github.io/_posts/2022-06-02-xai-ts_Paper Review 1.markdown

 3) Quantiative Evaluations
 - [Tonekaboni et al.](https://openreview.net/pdf?id=HygDF1rYDB){:target="_blank"}, [Cho et al.](https://arxiv.org/pdf/2004.12538.pdf){:target="_blank"}
 - [Arnout et al.](https://arxiv.org/pdf/1909.07082.pdf){:target="_blank"} propose two new quantitative evaluation methods to overcome the limitations of the perturbation approach, which has a lack of evaluation of trends or patterns in the time series.

+**6. Discussion**
+1) Most methods presented in this survey indicate which specific regions of the input data get attention from the model while classification is performed.
+They do not provide any confidence in the model, neither mitigates its vulnerabilities.
+2) However, the trust brought by these methods can be questioned by the unintuitive aspect of time series.